 Older demographics: Patients over 60 often have lower tolerance for AI interactions.
 A multi-location optometry group serving primarily Medicare patients will have different AI acceptance than a pediatric dental practice.

-The Real AI Success Rate
+What Is the Real AI Success Rate?

 Vendors claim “85%+ automation rates.”
 Reality check:

-Calls handled successfully 85%+ 50-70%
+Calls handled successfully85%+50-70%

-Patient satisfaction with AI “Positive” Mixed
+Patient satisfaction with AI”Positive”Mixed

 “Handled” vs. “handled successfully”: AI vendors count a call as “handled” if the system engaged with it.
 Whether the patient got their problem solved, or hung up frustrated, is a different question.

-The Cost of AI Failures
+What Is the Cost of AI Failures?

 When AI fails: